oracle/truffleruby/doc/contributor/interop.md

 Otherwise, return all method names via `receiver.methods`, and instance variable names if the `internal` flag is set.

-Keys are returned as a Ruby `Array` containing Ruby `String` objects.
+Keys are returned as a Ruby `Array` containing Java `String` objects or integers.

 ### `KEY_INFO`